 When this happens, it’s important to know that you’re not alone in this situation.
-A Lexington, KY premises liability lawyer from the the Law Office of Todd W. Burris might be able to help you get compensation for your injuries.
+Our Lexington, KY premises liability lawyers might be able to help you get compensation for your injuries.
 We believe in helping people stand up for their rights.

 What Is Premises Liability?

 Property owners are responsible for maintaining a safe environment.
 They need to make sure walkways are clear, hand railings are sturdy, and there’s lighting for you to see where you’re walking.